Indian cobra: Envenomation and clinical manifestation

-Local necrosis was described after cobra bites in India in the 1860s and up to the 1920s but this was apparently forgotten until Reid's work in Malaysia.
+Local necrosis was described after cobra bites in India in the 1860s and up to the 1920s, but this was apparently forgotten until Reid's work in Malaysia.
 Severe local pain and swelling may begin almost immediately after the bite.
 The pain persists while swelling and tenderness extend up the bitten limb, sometimes spreading to the adjacent trunk.
-Darkening of the necrotic area of skin and blistering are apparent by about the third day with a characteristic putrid smell typical of necrotic cobra bites in Africa and Asia.
+Darkening of the necrotic area of skin and blistering are apparent by about the third day, with a characteristic putrid smell typical of necrotic cobra bites in Africa and Asia.
 Early systemic symptoms include headache, nausea, vomiting, dizziness and a feeling of lassitude, drowsiness and intoxication.
 "Many subjects describe their drowsiness as if they had imbibed large quantities of some potent intoxicant."
 Neurotoxic symptoms begin with ptosis (the patient puckers their brow, contracting the frontalis muscle, attempting to raise the eyelids or tilts the head back so as to see beneath the drooping upper lids), profuse viscid saliva, inability to clear secretions, sagging of the jaw or inability to open the mouth and progression to respiratory paralysis.
 It is not clear from the available literature whether the proportion of patients developing neurotoxicity and necrosis is different from that in patients bitten by N. kaouthia.

-Between 1968 - 1974, clinical observations were made on 20 cases of cobra bites in Thailand.
-Most of the patients came from the rural health centres and the cobra responsible for the bite was identified as Naja naja (Indian cobra).
-All 20 patients developed systemic envenoming.
-Antivenom for cobra bite was administered intravenously together with symptomatic and supportive treatment; 19 patients survived and 1 died from cerebral anoxia.